 Externs will be expected to complete administrative tasks in a timely manner and will consult with their clinical supervisors about the appropriate amount of time needed for these tasks.
 Administrative responsibilities include case management, documentation, and preparation for supervision and case conference.

 Candidates should be advanced doctoral students with at least two years of supervised clinical experience.
 Candidates should have completed preliminary course work including counseling skills, theories, ethics, and diversity issues.
 We also encourage potential candidates to consider the potential for multiple relationships.
 Please review our statement on multiple relationships for more information.
+Additionally, incoming externs will be asked to complete a background check prior to the start of training.

 Application for this Advanced Externship requires the following completed documents: